 Besides celebrating NAMI Johnston County's 10th.
 Anniversary, 2007 also saw our affiliate begin the process of bringing support, education and advocacy to the people of Wayne and Lenoir Counties.

-Lenoir County has seen NAMI Johnston County participate in a number of health fairs and thanks to a fundraising gift from the Health Occupations Students of America in South Lenoir High School, NAMI Johnston will be planning its first Family to Family Educational classes in Lenoir County in 2018.
+Lenoir County has seen NAMI Johnston County participate in a number of health fairs and thanks to a fundraising gift from the Health Occupations Students of America in South Lenoir High School, NAMI Johnston will be planning its first Family to Family Educational classes in Lenoir County.

 NAMI Johnston County also participates in Harnett County with the Crisis Intervention Training (C.I.T.) classes given monthly to law and correctional officers at Harnett Correctional that covers a five county area.